sambhuganesan/CayleyPy-RL-Environment/README.md

 inside the agent environment instead of relying on host-only tools.

 ## Known limitations

-**Witness 4 uses source inspection.**
-A fully behavioral fp16 witness would require running `test.py` on a known state and intercepting the forward pass to verify inference dtype.
-That is more expensive than the current source-level check.
-The present witness looks for `.half()` or `torch.float16` in `test.py`.

 **Calibration is CPU-heavy so far.**
 End-to-end validation on H100 has not been performed locally.
 The GPU numbers